kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 The reason why you’re not where you want to be in life is not just because of your poor English communication skills but because of your refusal to improve your English communication skills.

-You miss opportunities in life because your afraid.
+You miss opportunities in life because you're afraid.

 You miss opportunities in life because you’re lazy.